Weight: 2 lbs. 12 oz.

 We tested the Shellista II Mid in a women’s 8.5, and found its fit to be rather true to size.
 If anything, you might want to size up to accommodate thick socks.
 The extra padding in the ankles is a welcome feature, and effectively keeps the foot snug and in place.
 As we mentioned above, we did experience a bunching of excess material where the boot bends at the ankle, which seems fairly typical in terms of the other winter boots that we tested.
 This extra room allows the option of layering the boot over leg warmers or pant legs, but we found it more annoying than functional.

 For this review, we tested the Women’s Shellista II Mid boots, which have a shaft height of 8.5 inches.
-The North Face also offers the Shellista III Tall, with a shaft height of 17 inches.
-The Tall forgoes the knit cuff of the II Mid for a synthetic-mesh detail and features faux-fur at the brim.
-At $150, it's only $10 more than the Mid and also comes in a variety of colorways.
-And new for winter of 2019-2020, The North Face has released the Shellista III Mid, which now features pull tabs on the sides (one of our big gripes with the II), varied styling without the dotted designs in the rubber and leather (which we liked), and regular PrimaLoft Eco instead of Silver.
+The North Face also offers the Shellista IV Tall ($160), with a shaft height of 14 inches.
+The Tall forgoes the knit cuff of the II Mid for a stylish leather and wool detail, and it comes in two colorways at the time of publishing.
+The North Face also offers the Shellista III Mid, which features pull tabs on the sides (one of our big gripes with the II) and swaps out the II’s knit accents for wool.
 The new version does weigh slightly less at 2 pounds 10 ounces for the pair and is the same price at $140.
+Finally, the III also comes in a “Shorty” version for $120, and the II is available in a “Roll-Down” model for $130.

 - A nice mix of performance and style.
 You get the waterproofing and durability of a rubber boot, but with insulation, a partial-leather upper, and some nice design features.